Funsho Adeolu

 Funsho Adeolu (born 9 May 1968) is a Nigerian actor, film director and film producer.

 Early life

 Adeolu was born on 9 May 1968 in Ondo State, southwestern Nigeria.

-Funsho went to Baptist Academy.
+He went to Baptist Academy.
 Adeolu featured in Heroes and Zeroes, a 2012 Nigerian drama film.
-He is frequently incorrectly credited as appearing in Countdown at Kusini, a film that featured his namesake, the late Oba Funsho Adeolu.
+He is frequently incorrectly credited with appearing in Countdown at Kusini, a film that featured his namesake, the late Oba Funsho Adeolu.

 Personal life

 Adeolu is married to Mrs. Victoria Adeolu and has two sons.